Welcome To The Divide

 allowed special programing and educational content to stimulate and shape my budding

-which piped in binaural beats, kaleidoscopic soundscapes, and meditative
+piped in binaural beats, kaleidoscopic soundscapes, and meditative voiceovers that

-voiceovers which spoke to me in multiple languages.
-These assorted sounds were
+spoke to me in multiple languages.
+These assorted sounds were specifically

-specifically calibrated and orchestrated to organize my emerging mind like an auditory
+calibrated and orchestrated to organize my emerging mind like an auditory mold

-mold around the biological assembly-ooze of my materializing mind.
-Essentially,
+around the biological assembly-ooze of my materializing mind.

-research had already pretty much concluded that these auditory efforts could
+had already pretty much concluded that these auditory efforts could ensure the

-ensure the development of higher IQs, perfect pitch, and an increased aptitude
+development of higher IQs, perfect pitch, and an increased aptitude for creativity.

-for creativity.
-They’d also shown significant statistical correlations for
+They’d also shown significant statistical correlations for increased synesthetic

-increased synesthetic associations in many of the subjects exposed to these
+associations in many of the subjects exposed to certain visual and sonic

-visual and sonic structures.
-It had been strongly hypothesized that by exposing
+structures.
+It had been strongly hypothesized that exposing infants to a

 In any